Homesickness During the Holidays

 Celebrate Anyway!

-When you leave your own country and move to a new one, it’s good to maintain some of your own traditions.
-No matter what holidays mean in your part of the world, remember them in small ways — wear something festive and go to celebrations or tell your neighbors about some of your festivities.
+When you leave your country and move to a new one, it’s good to maintain some of your traditions.
+No matter what holidays mean to you, remember them in small ways—wear something festive, go to celebrations, or tell your neighbors about your festivities.

 That can make the season feel a little more normal and comfort-minded, whether you’re far from home or in it.